 Trim the branches to fall six inches from the ground, or prune them shorter if you like.
 To maintain an umbrella form, prune out the more upright-growing branches; if you’d rather let the tree get tall, leave them in (but don’t mistake watersprouts for the real thing).

 Don’t remove more than 25% of the canopy at one time.

 For the fastest recovery time, prune a weeping cherry tree for shaping just before, during, or immediately after flowering.

 If you’re not an expert arborist, don’t sweat it.
 Cherries are fast-growing trees.
 If you screw up, they’ll make lots of new branches and you can try again.

 Make mistakes.
 Observe.
 Practice.
 Learn.
 Enjoy!

-helpful video Of How to prune a weeping cherry tree
+Here is a helpful video on how to prune your weeping cherry tree from our Grower, Don!